byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

     mms member 2 bob BM-2cSrgmut9AD6bdU8b8GXd36iUYDjCS9xJb

-You can even change Monero addresses in the same way (with the exception of your own of course), but with a limitation, only as long as there are no received messages.
-As soon as wallets are multisig it does not make sense anymore to change any Monero addresses anymore anyway.
+You can even change ByteRub addresses in the same way (with the exception of your own of course), but with a limitation, only as long as there are no received messages.
+As soon as wallets are multisig it does not make sense anymore to change any ByteRub addresses anymore anyway.

 ### Starting from Scratch